 The first aggregation of individual skills is the content standard.
-For the DLM assessment in ELA, each content standard contains five skills, with one skill at each level of complexity.
+For the DLM assessment in ELA, each content standard contains five sills, with one skill at each level of complexity.
 DLM score reports show the number of skills mastered in each content standard.
 Therefore, reliability evidence was also provided for the academic content standards themselves.
 Evidence is summarized as the polychoric correlation between the true and estimated number of skills mastered within each content standard, the correct classification rate, and Cohen's quadratically weighted kappa (Cohen, 1968).
 A polychoric correlation is used because of the content-standard reliability evidence summarizing the total number of skills the student mastered for that standard, with an implied polytomous ordering among the skills.
 For DLM assessments in ELA, there are 148 content standards across grades 3-12.
-A summary of results is provided in both tabular (Table 3) and graphical (Figure 2) forms.
+A summary of results is provided in tabular (Table 3) forms, and could also presented in graphical form, similar to the results reported in Figure 2.
 Results are reported in full on the DLM website, consistent with Standard 2.3 (AERA et al., 2014).

 At the next increase in grain size, content standards are grouped into content strands as identified on the assessment blueprint.
 Within each subject, the content standards on which students are assessed are organized into broad content strands associated with regions of the underlying map structure.
 Similar to content-standard reliability, content-strand reliability summarizes the agreement of the total number of skills mastered within each content strand.
 Following the same pattern, the number of skills mastered within each content strand can in turn be aggregated to give the total number of skills mastered for the overall subject.
 Both content-strand and subject-level results can be reported in a table like Table 4, which summarizes subject reliability by grade.
-Content-strand reliability can be summarized similarly, with a row for each content strand per grade.
+Content-strand reliability could be summarized similarly, with a row for each content strand per grade.

 For content-strand and subject reliability, results are reported as the Pearson correlation between the true and estimated number of skills mastered, the average correct classification rate for the skills mastered, and the average Cohen's kappa for the skills mastered.
-When compared with the results provided by CTT approaches to reporting reliability, the subject-reliability results are similar to evidence of reliability for total scores2.
+When compared with the results provided by classical test theory approaches to reporting reliability, the subjectreliability results are similar to evidence of reliability for total scores.
 The results summarized in Table 4 indicate that the association between true and estimated number of skills mastered is strong, with values ranging from .919 to .985 across all three metrics.
 These values indicate that, although there may be minor variations in the total number of skills mastered, a high degree of association between the two values was generally observed between the second simulated administration and the first observed administration.
-In other words, the results from data generated from the calibrated item parameters (i.e., the simulated parallel test administration) were consistent with the scores calculated from the observed data.